rkhanso/rat-ratgdo/README.md

 # My Addition
 -an Eagle Schematic and PCB that is proven to work (I'm using it on my Chamberlain garage door).
+My schematic/board uses a 2n7000 and a RFP30N06LE.
+Controller is a generic ESP8266 D1 Mini.
+There is only one 3-pin screw connector.
+Why do you need anything more?
+No extra dry contacts or anything.
+Just use this in Home Assistant and you'll be fine.

 # rat-ratgdo
 RAGE